What to Expect When Getting a Dental Filling

 About the dental filling procedure

 A dental filling is used to restore and renew teeth that are in bad shape.
 Oftentimes, a general dentist will recommend a dental filling for patients who have a minor cavity, but the procedure can also be used to treat things like chips or cracks.
+Regardless of what the dental filling is being used to treat, the procedure is relatively the same.
+Ready to learn more about what to expect from the dental filling procedure?

 The following information outlines what patients should expect from a dental filling procedure.
 Although it is a relatively straightforward general dentistry procedure, there are a few important things to note.
 Keep reading to find out more.